 Please do not hesitate to get in touch if you ever have any queries or concerns.

-PE days for term one are Wednesdays and Fridays.
+PE days for term three are also Tuesdays and Thursdays.

 In the event of your child needing to self isolate, please the use the above homework links provided for activities.